chocolatetoothpaste/camino/README.md

     // fire off route on initial page load window.dispatchEvent( new Event('popstate') );

+    /**
+     * These two event firings are no longer required if the "init" option is
+     * set to true (default).
+They are left here in the examples so you can see
+     * what happens under the hood or so you can override them if desired.

     // hashes and history can live together! if( window.location.hash !== '' )
         window.dispatchEvent( new Event('hashchange') );